Timber Sycamore: Regional weapons trafficking

 Prior to the Syrian Civil War, southern Syria and northern Jordan were a conduit for other smuggling operations.
 The advent of the war transformed the region into a center for smuggling weapons, and the more formal support provided by Timber Sycamore only intensified the scale of smuggling operations on the border.
 Major smuggling centers include bazaars established at Ma'an in southern Jordan, Sahab in Amman, and in the Jordan River Valley.

-An investigation by journalists Phil Sands and Suha Maayeh revealed that rebels supplied with weapons from the Amman MOC sold a portion of them to local arms dealers, often to raise cash to pay additional fighters.
+An investigation by journalists Phil Sands and Suha Maayeh for the Abu Dhabi-based The National found that rebels supplied by western and Arab states with weapons from the Amman MOC sold a portion of them to local arms dealers, often to raise cash to pay additional fighters.
 Some MOC-supplied weapons were sold to Bedouin traders referred to locally as "The Birds" in Lajat, a volcanic plateau northeast of Daraa, Syria.
-According to rebel forces, the Bedouins would then trade the weapons to the Islamic State (IS) group, who would place orders using the encrypted WhatsApp messaging service.
-Two rebel commanders and a United Kingdom weapons monitoring organization maintain that MOC–supplied weapons have made their way to IS forces.
+According to rebel forces, the Bedouins would trade the weapons to the Islamic State (IS) group, who would place orders using the encrypted WhatsApp messaging service.
+Two rebel commanders maintained that MOC–supplied weapons have made their way to IS forces, and the United Kingdom-based Conflict Armament Research weapons monitoring organization found arms supplied by the rebels' Western and Arab backers ended up in IS hands.

-A 2017 study conducted by Conflict Armament Research at the behest of the European Union and Deutsche Gesellschaft für Internationale Zusammenarbeit does not mention Timber Sycamore but found that external support for anti-Assad Syrian rebels "significantly augmented the quantity and quality of weapons available to [ISIL] forces," including, in the most rapid case diversion they documented, "anti-tank weapons purchased by the United States that ended up in possession of the Islamic State within two months of leaving the factory."
+Conflict Armament Research conducted a study at the behest of the European Union and Deutsche Gesellschaft für Internationale Zusammenarbeit published in 2017 which does not mention Timber Sycamore but found that external support for anti-Assad Syrian rebels "significantly augmented the quantity and quality of weapons available to [ISIL] forces," including, in the most rapid case diversion they documented, "anti-tank weapons purchased by the United States that ended up in possession of the Islamic State within two months of leaving the factory."
 The study traced the provenance of some weapons in detail but found no instance in which US arms supplied to the YPG–led Syrian Democratic Forces (SDF) to fight IS ended up in the arsenal of IS.